WWolf/korea-covid19-hosp-data/README.md

 The [beds.csv](beds.csv) contains the hospitalization information based on severity level
 * The official government report figures are updated daily
 * The report also contains bed capacity, which is not included in the figure.
 Only filled bed counts are added
+* From 2022-11-01, this stats is also published only weekly.

 The files will be updated weekly.